sonny-maan/Pharmacy2U-/README.md

 ```
 ```
 As a User
-So that I can identify the conversions
-I want the conversions to be dates
+So that I can identify and look back on the conversions I want the conversions to be dated
 ```
 ```
 As a User
-So that I can store many conversions
-I want the conversions to be stored into a database
+So that I can store old conversions and view them again later I want the conversions to be stored into a database
 ```
 **GBP**